kshehadeh/decay/README.md

 It is recommended that when merging the PR that you use the `Squash and Merge` option - especially if a lot of files have changed.

+**Required arguments:**
+* _None_

 ## File Types
 While it is designed to help identify stale documentation, it can be used for any type of file within a given root.
 By default it looks for markdown and html files.
 But you can change the file types using the `--extensions` argument.

 ## Owners
-If the files that are being checked have frontmatter sections at the top of the file, it will look for an `owner` field which, if it's an email, will be used to notify that owner of stale documentation if the `email_owner` property is set to `true`.
+In the decay parlance, an owner is anyone who is responsible for keeping documentation up to date.
+Not all documentation has an owner.
+In the cases where no owner is found and an administrator has been specified, then the admin is assumed to be the owner.

+To specify an owner, the document must have a frontmatter section at the top of the file.
+In that frontmatter, you must specify an "owner" which is an email address.
+It is this email that is used to send owner reports.

 Example of frontmatter with owner property:
 ```